4 min read

 Hank Boerner, Chairman and Co-Founder of The Governance & Accountability Institute

-Small and mid-cap companies that are trying to catch up in ESG communications and strategic positioning can learn a lot from larger companies that have blazed the reporting and positioning trail and the mistakes they have made.
-One significant mistake to avoid is the temptation to let exuberant communications teams publish anything that they think will resonate with ESG-interested stakeholders, without strategic coordination, prioritization and materiality assessment.
+Small and mid-cap companies trying to catch up in ESG communications and strategic positioning can learn a lot from larger companies that have blazed the reporting and positioning trail and the mistakes they have made.
+One significant mistake to avoid is the temptation to let exuberant communications teams publish anything that they think will resonate with ESG-interested stakeholders without strategic coordination, prioritization, and materiality assessment.

 AlphaSense search: term – greenwashing, parameters – 12 months, U.S. Companies, proxy filings, events transcripts, press releases, RSS article feeds.
 5-29-20

-The word “greenwashing” has been coming up in various avoidance-related context with increasing frequency.
+The word “greenwashing” has been coming up in various avoidance-related contexts.
 Most of the increase appears to have been in company press release communications.
-Without COVID-19 crisis communications distraction, one could postulate that the increasing occurrence in press release communications might have been even greater.
+Without COVID-19 crisis communications distraction, one could postulate that the increasing occurrence in press release communications might have been even more significant.

-Narrowing the search query to the new AlphaSense ESG Reports source only, we found only two companies in the last 24 months, Comerica Inc. and Waste Management, specifically indicate a sort of commitment to avoid “greenwashing” themselves or from their supply chain companies.
+Narrowing the search query to the new AlphaSense ESG Reports source only, we found only two companies in the last 24 months, Comerica Inc. and Waste Management, explicitly indicating a commitment to avoid “greenwashing” themselves or from their supply chain companies.
 Time will tell if other companies begin to follow their lead.
-Deloitte published results of a study in which it suggests ESG risks increasingly demand the attention of chief financial officers.
-Their research found that 80 percent of ESG disclosures are immaterial, having no correlation to positive performance.
-Stated another way, effectively only 20 percent of ESG information is likely useful to investors.
+Deloitte published results of a study that suggests ESG risks increasingly demand the attention of chief financial officers.
+Their research found that 80 percent of ESG disclosures are immaterial, not correlate with positive performance.
+Stated another way, effectively, only 20 percent of ESG information is likely helpful to investors.

 A lot of time, money, and effort can be spent creating the 80 percent that can inadvertently result in greenwashing.
-Keeping teams focused on essential ESG disclosure development can save time, money, and costly negative public perception, and even stem shorting-selling by investors looking to exploit ESG information gaps.
+However, keeping teams focused on essential ESG disclosure development can save time, money, and costly negative public perception and even stem shorting-selling by investors looking to exploit ESG information gaps.

-ESG/Sustainability reporting is becoming a strategic and competitive necessity at varying but real increased pace across most sectors.
-It is important to maintain perspective and internal coordination when developing any company’s ESG journey and communications strategy.
-In the process of catching-up, small and mid-cap companies would be well served to avoid greenwashing.
+ESG/Sustainability reporting is becoming a strategic and competitive necessity at varying but increased paces across most sectors.
+Therefore, it is essential to maintain perspective and internal coordination when developing any company’s ESG journey and communications strategy.
+In catching-up, small and mid-cap companies would be well served to avoid greenwashing.

 Pamela Styles is principal of Next Level Investor Relations LLC, a strategic consultancy with dual Investor Relations and ESG / Sustainability specialties.